 And so, the first ever Cancer Can't Kill Love Benefit Concert was born.
-Named after a sermon spoken at my mother's funeral and thrown together by a few close friends, the November, 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
-We raised a humble $600 -- half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.
+Named after a sermon spoken at my mother's funeral and thrown together by a few close friends in the back of a Bay Ridge bar on NFL Sunday, the November, 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
+There, we raised a humble $600 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.

 One year later, we raised the stakes.

-The Second Annual Cancer Can't Kill Love Benefit Concert saw six local bands, hundreds of attendees and over $6,000 in donations, every cent of which went straight to Stand Up To Cancer, a national organization dedicated to doing just that: standing up, in honor and in memory, of those who have fought the good fight against cancer.
+The Second Annual Cancer Can't Kill Love Benefit Concert saw six local bands, hundreds of attendees and over $6,000 in donations, every cent of which went straight to Stand Up To Cancer.

 The Third Annual blew our expectations out of the water and brought in an incredible $13,000 for Memorial Sloan Kettering Cancer Center -- the very hospital my father called home for most of his treatment.
 The fourth did the same, racking up another (totally casual) $13,000.

-Volume 5 brought in an additional $14,000 for MSKCC.
-That, together with $1,020 raised pre-event for the Lustgarten Pancreatic Cancer Research Foundation, surpasses our goal of $15,000 for year five.
+Volume five brought in an additional $14,000 for MSKCC.
+That, together with $1,020 raised pre-event for the Lustgarten Pancreatic Cancer Research Foundation via our first successful Booster campaign, brought us above our goal of $15,000.
+A new record.